 Over the years and with the tireless effort of creatives, entrepreneurs, and the business sector, the UAE has emerged as a hotbed of innovative fashion design.
 From streetwear to couture, the range of what our country is capable of should be a source of pride, especially as we head into National Day celebrations.
 Savoir Flair has always stayed at the forefront of fashion in the Middle East, which is why the top 10 homegrown brands on our list have had our support since day one – and will continue to in the future.

 Madiyah Al Sharqi

 Madiyah Al Sharqi’s eponymous brand is based in Fujairah and was launched in 2012.
-She is known for her exquisite, lavish designs, and uber-feminine aesthetic which is usually translated by a palette of dreamy pastels and luxurious fabrics.
-Her work quickly caught on regionally and internationally and is now stocked at retailers the likes of BySymphony and Moda Operandi.
-Recently, Al Sharqi has expanded her vision beyond confectionary eveningwear to include a smart, stunning line-up of daywear, and she has been experimenting with a more earthy palette.
-The results are nothing short of astonishing, and are at the top of our list when it comes to Fall/Winter 2016 collections we’re looking forward to getting our hands on.
+She is known for her lavish designs and uber-feminine aesthetic, which is usually translated by a palette of dreamy pastels and luxurious fabrics.
+Her work quickly caught on regionally and internationally, and is now stocked at retailers like Symphony and Moda Operandi.
+In 2016, Al Sharqi expanded her vision beyond confectionery eveningwear to include a smart, stunning line-up of daywear, and has been experimenting with a more earthy palette as of late.

-Regional “It” girl, Lilian Afshar, sought fulfillment from the world of fashion, and in 2014 she solidified her status as one of the region’s best designers when she launched her gorgeous box clutch label L’Afshar.
+Regional “It” girl Lilian Afshar sought fulfillment from the world of fashion, and she solidified her status as one of the region’s best designers when she launched her gorgeous box clutch label L’Afshar in 2014.
 Her marble and bug designs were instant hits, but as the brand has grown, so has Afshar’s artistry.
-While some local designers never make it further than the UAE, Afshar is stocked around the world and has been recognized in international fashion publications, and is a favorite of celebrities like Beyoncé.
+While some local labels never make it beyond the UAE, L’Afshar is stocked around the world, has been recognized in international fashion publications, and is a favorite of celebrities like Beyoncé.